• Skip to main content

 Use any white bean variety (my personal favourites are cannellini and butter beans) along with the bean water.
 Using the bean water will add extra protein and help thicken the sauce, plus there is no waste!

 There is room for flexibility when it comes to herbs and spices in this casserole.
-I added thyme but you can also throw in a small sprig of rosemary or sprinkle of oregano, spice it up with cayenne pepper or add a dash of smoked paprika.
+I used thyme but you can also add a small sprig of rosemary or sprinkle of oregano, spice it up with cayenne pepper or add a dash of smoked paprika.
 If you don't have juniper berries add more bay or allspice berries.

 What sausages to use